nkreer/Fish/README.md

 Several plugins have already been written for Fish:

-- [Scripts](https://github.com/nkreer/Fish-Scripts) enables you to add simple custom commands to the bot, written in any language
+- [Scripts](https://github.com/nkreer/Fish-Scripts) enables you to add simple custom commands to the bot
 - Many more, closed source plugins

 If you want me to add your plugin to the list, open a pull request or message me